getodk/docs/odk2-src/build-scripts.rst

   - **Basic** is used for normal builds
   - **Uitest** is used for builds that will run the UI tests.

-Therefor, if you wanted to build the normal version of the *master* branch, you would run:
+Therefore, if you wanted to build the normal version of the *master* branch, you would run:

 .. code-block:: console

   ./gradlew clean assembleMasterBasic

-See :ref:`build-scripts-building-ui-testing` for an example of the UI testing flavor.
+See :ref:`build-scripts-building-ui-tests` for an example of the UI testing flavor.

 .. _build-scripts-building-linting: